 As school workloads grow and the challenges of college get closer, you can help ensure your son or daughter is prepared with Sylvan’s study skills program in Michigan.
-Our program focuses on problem solving, critical thinking and life management skills that kids in grades 4-12 can use to organize their schoolwork and manage their busy schedules more effectively.
-You'll see a noticeable confidence boost as your child gets to grips with life-long tools and techniques that can be used at school at beyond!
-It's time to equip your child for success: get started today by contacting your local Sylvan in Michigan.
+Through our program, kids in grades 4-12 can develop practical life management, critical thinking and problem solving skills, enabling them to manage their schoolwork and schedules more effectively.
+There's no doubt about it: your child's confidence will soar as he or she learns lifelong tools and techniques that can be applied in the classroom and beyond!
+We're ready to equip your child for success: simply contact your local Sylvan in Michigan to get started or to find out more.

 - How to manage workloads and schedules better.